 And it was epic!
 Our Weekend Trip to Mt.
 Pundaquit-Anawangin-Nagsasa-Capones was a blast

-As we arrived Pundaquit Island , I knew it was very peaceful island.
-I only hear the voices of nature .
+As we arrived at Pundaquit Island, I knew it was a very peaceful island.
+I only hear the voices of nature.
 Beautiful rolling mountains and the breeze blew through the pine trees.
-There were so many times when I had to pause for a while , in the middle of nowhere , blinded by rays of the sun, looking around and taking photographs.
+There were so many times when I had to pause for a while, in the middle of nowhere, blinded by rays of the sun, looking around and taking photographs.
 My God, it’s beautiful here.
-And I said to myself .
+And I said to myself.
 Life is really simple and beautiful.
 After that moment it seemed our day was so perfect.

-I realized that we have so many beautiful places to visit and protect .
-However,when we were approaching the summit of Mount Pundaquit I noticed a chunk of plastic candy and snack wrappers along the way.
+I realized that we have so many beautiful places to visit and protect.
+However, when we were approaching the summit of Mount Pundaquit I noticed a chunk of plastic candy and snack wrappers along the way.
 It is pretty obvious that there are so many of us do not know the word self-discipline.
-There are so many people on this world that are in need of guidance .
-We really have so many things to learn .
-This contemplation and realization is quite overwhelming.
+There are so many people in this world that are in need of guidance.
+We really have so many things to learn.
+This contemplation and realizations are quite overwhelming.
 Sana lang po wag tayo magtapon ng basura kahit saan!
-I am very positive there is no possible way for me , as an individual to solve the huge problems of the country.
+I am very positive there is no possible way for me, as an individual to solve the huge problems of the country.
 I have so many suggestions in mind but I really don’t know where to start.
-Which really made me feel worthless.

 Mt.
 Pundaquit traverse to Anawangin Cove ( a five-hour trek from Pundaquit to Anawangin)

 Capones Island Lighthouse side trip